aipmhub/aipm-chat/contributing/Basic/Architecture.md

 LobeChat's security strategy includes authentication and permission management.
 Users need to authenticate before using LobeChat, and operations are restricted based on the user's permissions.

-To optimize performance, LobeChat utilizes Next.js SSR functionality to achieve fast page loading and response times.
+To optimize performance, AiPMChat utilizes Next.js SSR functionality to achieve fast page loading and response times.
 Additionally, a series of performance optimization measures are implemented, including code splitting, caching, and resource compression.

 ## Development and Deployment Process